Samsun–Ceyhan pipeline: Technical features and financing

-The project consists of the new unloading terminal and tank farm, a pipeline from the Ünye terminal to Ceyhan, and additional storage capacity in Ceyhan.
-It will be connected with the existing Ceyhan loading terminal.
+The project was designed to consist of a new unloading terminal and tank farm, a pipeline from the Ünye terminal to Ceyhan, and additional storage capacity in Ceyhan.
+It was to be connected with the existing Ceyhan loading terminal.

-The length of the pipeline will be 550 km.
-Starting from Sarız, the pipeline will follow the Baku–Tbilisi–Ceyhan pipeline's corridor.
-The diameter of the pipe will vary from 42 in to 48 in.
-It will have four pumping stations and one pressure-reducing station.
-The designed capacity is 1.5 Moilbbl/d and initial capacity is 1 Moilbbl/d.
-The tank farm in Samsun will have a storage capacity of 6 Moilbbl and the additional tank farm in Ceyhan 8 Moilbbl.
+The planned length of the pipeline was 550 km.
+Starting from Sarız, the pipeline was intended to follow the Baku–Tbilisi–Ceyhan pipeline's corridor.
+The diameter of the pipe was to vary from 42 in to 48 in.
+It was designed to have four pumping stations and one pressure-reducing station.
+The designed capacity was 1.5 Moilbbl/d and the initial capacity was 1 Moilbbl/d.
+The tank farm in Samsun was planned to have a storage capacity of 6 Moilbbl and the additional tank farm in Ceyhan 8 Moilbbl.

-The pipeline is scheduled to become operational in 2012.
-The project costs are expected to be around $2 billion.
+The pipeline was originally scheduled to become operational in 2012.
+The project costs were expected to be around $2 billion.

 Pipeline company

 The pipeline will be constructed, owned and operated by the Trans-Anatolian Pipeline Company (TAPCO), a joint venture of Eni and Çalık Enerji incorporated in Turkey.
 In 2006, it was announced that Indian Oil Corporation will have a 12.5% stake in the project; however, this deal was not completed.
 Also Royal Dutch Shell and Total S.A. had expressed their interest in the project.
 In 2009, it was decided that the new partners in the project will be Rosneft and Transneft, while Lukoil and Kazakhstan have expressed interest in participating in the project.